-At the end of each semester the Semester Achievement Recognition list names eligible students for recognition of high academic achievement.
-Students are eligible if they have a semester GPA of 3.70 or above, have no grade below "C" and have completed a minimum of 12 credit hours during the semester as a traditional undergraduate student.
+At the end of each semester the Dean's List recognizes students for high academic achievement.
+Students are eligible if they have a semester GPA of 3.50 or above and have completed 12 credit hours during the semester as a traditional undergraduate student or a professional studies undergraduate student.
+This will be publicized through SNU news on the university website.